-Growing up, my mom and the moms of my friends wore culottes, which had elasticized waists and sharp pleats; pastel polyester or crisp cotton twill hitting the knee, paired with pastel striped polo shirts and tees.
-In college, I had a black skort: from the front it looked like a mini a-line skirt but the back showed it was divided, offering coverage and comfort.
+Growing up in the '70s and '80s, my mom and the moms of my friends wore culottes, which had elasticized waists and sharp pleats; pastel polyester or crisp cotton twill hitting the knee, paired with pastel striped polo shirts and tees.
+In college in the '90s, I had a black skort: from the front it looked like a mini a-line skirt but the back showed it was divided, offering coverage and comfort.

 Why I Now Want a Skort